Xardas0327/Learning2DEngine/README.md

 [learnopengl.com](https://learnopengl.com/).
 But I think the Game Engine Architecture book, the Unity Engine and The Cherno also influenced me a lot.

-Futhermore, I know lots of features are missing, some features could be better and why it is Visual Studio Project and not a CMake project.
 I plan to continue its developing.
 But I think one full life is not enough for a huge project like a Game Engine (mostly, if I can work on it only in my free time) and we have to accept it, that similar projects will never be completed, just stopped